bclindner/ivory/README.md

     # Currently only suspend is supported.
     type: suspend
     # Not implemented, but the following are for local users.
     delete_account_data: yes
     local_suspend_message: "Your account has been suspended for spamming."
+- name: "No womenarestupid.site shorturls"
+  # This one resolves shorturls!
+  type: link_redir
+  blocked:
+  - dontmarry.com
+  - womenarestupid.site
+  punishment:
+    severity: 1000
+    type: suspend
+    delete_account_data: yes
+    local_suspend_message: "Your account has been suspended for spamming."
 ```